 |Integration with GIS||Best suited for integration with GIS||Performance for integration with GIS is average|

 |PowerPivot Support||Supported well||Not supported|

 Tableau and QlikView are very powerful BI tools.
 To decide on the best one for your company, you need to do a detailed analysis of comparing your requirements against the features of each of these applications.
-Each one of the have their own set of strengths and perform better for some solution criteria while performing average in a few others.
+Each one of them has their own set of strengths and perform better for some solution criteria while performing average in a few others.
 Weighing each requirement of your company by importance and opting for the one that performs best in the given conditions, will be the ideal solution.

 Qlikview finds prominence if you are looking for high adaptability and deep data analytics.
 It is also a natural choice if you are looking for a moderately priced tool.

 So, ensure to have a detailed report, before banking on one!

 Free Demo for Corporate & Online Trainings.